amalthomas111/SBF/README.md

 ## SBF: A R package for Shared Basis Factorization

-Approximate Shared Basis Factorization (A-SBF) is a joint matrix diagonalization algorithm we developed for cross-species gene expression analysis.
+Orthogonal Shared Basis Factorization (OSBF) is a joint matrix diagonalization algorithm we developed for cross-species gene expression analysis.